data-lessons/library-git-DEPRECATED/handout.md

 ---
-title: Library Carpentry Week Three Versioning Data with Git
+title: Library Carpentry Module Three : Versioning Data with Git
 ---

 Schedule:

-* 17:45-18:25 Git and Github
+* Git and Github (45 mins)
-* 18:30-19:25 Github pages and Markdown
+* Github pages and Markdown (45 mins)
-* 19:30-20:25 Practice and/or discussion
+* Practice and/or discussion (45 mins)

 ---